Excess & Surplus (E&S) Home Insurance: What It Is and When You Need It

 Is E&S Insurance Reliable?
 Addressing Common Concerns

-Many homeowners worry that an E&S policy from a non-admitted insurer won't be there for them when they actually need to file a claim.
-Here's what the data and industry experts say:
+Many homeowners worry that an E&S policy from a non-admitted insurer won't be there when they actually need to file a claim.
+Here's what the data and industry experts say.

 Do E&S Insurers Actually Pay Claims?

-Yes — reputable E&S carriers have strong track records of paying claims.
-In fact, research has shown that E&S carriers have historically lower insolvency rates than admitted carriers, partly because surplus lines brokers are required to vet the financial stability of carriers they use.
-Many of the biggest names in E&S insurance — such as Lexington Insurance (an AIG company), Lloyd's of London syndicates, and other specialty carriers — have decades of claims-paying experience.
+Yes.
+Reputable E&S carriers have strong track records of paying claims.
+According to the NAIC, the insolvency rate of surplus lines insurers is historically low thanks to state-based solvency monitoring, and surplus lines brokers are required to vet the financial stability of carriers before placing business with them.
+Many of the biggest names in E&S insurance, such as Lexington Insurance (an AIG company), Lloyd's of London syndicates, and other specialty carriers, have decades of claims-paying experience.
+U.S. insurers accounted for 75% of total surplus lines premium written in 2024, Lloyd's syndicates 16%, and non-U.S. insurers 9%.

 That said, vetting your carrier is essential.
 Always look for: